lyusupov/SoftRF/software/firmware/README.md

  * FEC library is developed by **Phil Karn**
  * AXP20X, XPowersLib, BMA423, FT5206, PCF8563 and SensorsLib libraries are developed by **Lewis He**
  * GxEPD2 library is developed by **Jean-Marc Zingg**
- * Adafruit SSD1306, INA219 and GFX libraries are developed by **Adafruit Industries**
+ * Adafruit SSD1306, GFX, BusIO, INA219 and BME680 libraries are developed by **Adafruit Industries**
  * GDL90 decoder is developed by **Ryan David**
  * Sqlite3 Arduino library for ESP32 is developed by **Arundale Ramanathan**
  * FLN/OGN aircrafts data is courtesy of **FlarmNet/GliderNet**